The Matrix Resurrections: Plot

 The Analyst explains that after Neo's and Trinity's deaths, he wanted to study Neo's body and his anomalous powers as The One and convinced his superiors to resurrect both of them.
 He discovered that due to The One's inherent connection to all humanity in the Matrix, manipulating Neo could make the Matrix produce more energy.
 Moreover, he found that the code anomaly in Neo was shared in his bond with Trinity, and that by suppressing their memories and keeping them close but always apart, the Matrix generated much more energy.
 Solving the energy crisis put The Analyst in a position to seize power from The Architect, after which he rebuilt the Matrix to control humans with emotional manipulation, claiming that humans generally believe what they want to believe.
 Neo's liberation destabilized the system and triggered a fail-safe to reboot the Matrix, but The Analyst stalled the reboot by convincing his superiors that threatening to kill Trinity would coerce Neo to return to his pod.

 Neo and Bugs return to Io and talk to Sati, an exiled program that Neo previously met.
 Seeking to avenge her parents' deaths at the hands of the Analyst, Sati helps devise a plan to free Trinity.
 Back in the Matrix, Neo makes a deal with The Analyst: he will return to his pod if he fails to convince Trinity to leave the Matrix.
 Tiffany reaffirms her identity as Trinity while talking with Neo.
-Realizing that he has lost, The Analyst attempts to kill her, but Agent Smith appears and attacks The Analyst, seeking revenge for his own imprisonment after being restored as a result of Neo's resurrection.
+Realizing that he has lost, The Analyst attempts to kill her, but Agent Smith appears and attacks him, seeking revenge for his own imprisonment after being restored as a result of Neo's resurrection.

 Neo, Trinity, and the others escape in their vehicles, chased through the streets by hordes of bot programs and attack helicopters.
 As the last ones to be extracted from The Matrix, Neo and Trinity become cornered atop a skyscraper.
 Holding hands, they leap off and Trinity begins to fly, taking them to safety.
 With Trinity's newfound control over the Matrix, both return to confront The Analyst.
 They thank him for giving them a second chance by resurrecting them while they also express their contempt.
 Neo and Trinity fly off into the sky together, making plans to remake The Matrix.